2022 Wellington City Council election: Water management

 Water infrastructure in Wellington was managed by the regional body Wellington Water and was widely seen as inadequate; 40% of the city's water supply was lost in leaks.
 57% of respondents to a Kantar poll cited water infrastructure as their top issue for this election.

-The Sixth Labour Government announced it's plans for water reform in October 2021, but the implementation was delayed until February 2022.
+The Sixth Labour Government announced its plans for water reform in October 2021, but the implementation was delayed until February 2022.
 They finalised the plan in April 2022 and then began implementation.
 Water management in New Zealand was to be transferred to four larger entities.
 These entities would be run by a board of councils where they get one vote per 50,000 citizens along with voting members representing iwi.

 When asked about three waters both Whanau and Eagle supported it whereas Foster opposed the reform.

 Results

 Mayor

-Incumbent mayor Andy Foster announced his intention to seek re-election on the 7th of July 2022 on Newstalk ZB.
-Former Green Party parliamentary chief of staff Tory Whanau announced her campaign on the 18th of November 2021.
+Incumbent mayor Andy Foster announced his intention to seek re-election on 7 July 2022 on Newstalk ZB.
+Former Green Party parliamentary chief of staff Tory Whanau announced her campaign on 18 November 2021.
 She was endorsed by the party, but ran as an independent.
 Paul Eagle, a sitting MP for Rongotai, was endorsed by Labour and ran as an independent.
 Other candidates included Chris Dudfield, Kevin Hastie, Barbara McKenzie, and Ellen Blake.

 Foster said he saw the election as a two horse race between him and Paul Eagle.

 Green-endorsed independent Tory Whanau defeated incumbent centre-right independent Andy Foster and Labour-endorsed independent Paul Eagle MP.